 But how much do you actually save in a nanny share?
 And how do you split the nanny’s paycheck with another family?

 First, the nanny’s hourly rate increases with a nanny share because they’re now dealing with two families and more than one child, and it’s best to create a mutually beneficial agreement for all parties.

 The basic formula for calculating a nanny share is to take the nanny’s typical hourly rate, and have both families pay 2/3rds.

-Any household employee needs to be paid legally, so taxes can be applied and she they be covered by insurance and unemployment if anything were to happen.
-This can get complicated and you will most likely want to work through a nanny payroll service, preferably one who is used to nanny shares.
+Any household employee needs to be paid legally, so taxes can be applied and they be covered by insurance and unemployment if anything were to happen.
+This can get complicated and you will most likely want to work through a nanny payroll service, preferably one like our nanny payroll service, that is used to nanny shares.

 Say the host family (the family whose house the nanny works in) comes home early, but the non-host typically works late.
 You might decide that the nanny drives the child back to their home, and stays there with them until the parents return.

 There should be a financial benefit to any addition to a nanny’s workload.
 If one family in your nanny share is expecting a new baby, discuss it with both the nanny share family and the nanny.
 It’s important to make sure you’re all comfortable with the nanny’s diverted attention.